fstagni/2025_HeterogeneousComputingWS_LHCb/slides.md

 :: right ::

-LHCb has experience with non-`amd64` PUs: HLT1 is fully on GPUs.
+LHCb has experience with non-`amd64` PUs, as HLT1 is fully on GPUs.

 ---